Concert and CD Reviews

 The Ann Arbor News, Ann Arbor, MI, 2005

-As a concert organist and harpsichordist, Dr. Shin-Ae Chun Parmentier has given concerts on festivals and concert series as soloist and with ensembles and orchestras in the U.S, South Korea, Germany, Poland and Romania.
-She has also taught on both organ and harpsichord at various workshops including Henderson State University and University of Iowa.
+As a concert organist and harpsichordist, Dr. Shin-Ae Chun has given concerts on festivals and concert series as soloist and with ensembles and orchestras in the U.S, South Korea, Germany, Poland and Romania.
+She has also taught on both organ and harpsichord at various workshops including Henderson State University, University of Iowa and Pipe Organ Encounter (Ann Arbor).
 Her persuasive interpretation, creativity and taste in registration, preciseness and flexibility in performance and passionate energy have attracted the audience of all ages.
 Alongside performing, she has also studied and played historic organs which were built by Clicquot, Silberman, Dom Bedos and Cavaillé-Coll in France and Switzerland.
 She is represented by Concert Artist Cooperative (Sebastopol, CA).

 Chun received her doctoral degree in Organ Performance and her master’s degree in Harpsichord Performance from the University of Michigan in Ann Arbor, Michigan.
 During her study, she received various scholarships and fellowships and was invited to play at the Musashino-Tokyo International Organ Competition in Japan and the Dublin International Organ Competition in Ireland as the only selected competitor from the U.S. in the years when she competed.